filoden/Adv_PPG_Wearable/README.md

 ---
 ## Troubleshooting & Notes
-- **INT1 latch clearing (LIS3DH):** In tap modes the INT1 line is latched.
-Clear after the ISR by reading `CLICK_SRC`.
-For latched AOI motion routes, read `INT1_SRC`.
-Ensure the main loop reads the appropriate source after handling the interrupt flag.
-- **Time wrap:** `micros()` wraps.
-Using 0.1 ms ticks reduces the rate, but you should compute differences robustly or keep runs well within the wrap interval.
-- **Arduino `String`:** Can fragment heap on small MCUs.
-For large CSV dumps, prefer fixed-size buffers and `Serial.write()`.
 - **Known cleanups (tracked):**
   - Replace any `pk1 = *(new waveformPkg);` pattern (leaks) with a stack object or placement new.
   - Make `dequeueToCSV()` print per-row (avoid cumulative `String` growth).

----
-## License
-Add your license (e.g., MIT) and include a `LICENSE` file at the repo root.

 ---
 Questions or improvements?
 Open an issue with your board, core version, library versions, and a short log excerpt (metadata header + first ~20 waveform rows) so we can reproduce quickly.